joellijo32/Perio-Assist/README.md

 partials/finals into a deterministic dependency-free JS parser (`perio.js`), constrained by a strict clinical grammar (`grammar.json` acts as a Grammar-FST — a word outside the vocabulary physically cannot be transcribed).
-Decode plus parse run in tens of milliseconds with zero network hops; full-utterance budget is sub-300ms, verified per-machine (see `EVAL.md` for method) — with zero ongoing inference or hosting cost.
+On the PS's speech-recognition/rule-based/AI combination: speech recognition handles audio→words, rules handle words→chart (exact, undoable, ~1ms); generative AI is deliberately excluded from the hot path — latency budget and determinism leave no room for it.
+Decode plus parse run in tens of milliseconds with zero network hops; full-utterance budget is sub-300ms, verified per-machine.

+Zero ongoing inference or hosting cost.

 What makes it different: